|

 outside Shamarq for so many centuries.

-The rock-relief depicts a hunting scene similar to others
+The Composition: The rock-relief depicts a hunting scene similar to others

 known from Persia in the time of the Sassanids (AD 224-633)